nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 **A**: An academic major is simply the major that the student is studying in university.

 **Q**: What does an index refer to?<br>
-**A**: An index is simply the number in front of the student contact's name or the group's name.
-It specifies the order in which the student contact or the group appears in the list.
+**A**: An index is simply the number in front of the student contact's name.
+It specifies the order in which the student contact appears in the list.

 --------------------------------------------------------------------------------------------------------------------